Launching new

 When it comes to alternative methods of item positioning, professionals also distinguish the ghost mannequin, hanged/pinned, and on-model techniques.
 Let's quickly run through them, so that we can better understand the characteristics of the flat lay images.

-Flat-Lay Photography That Sells: 10 Studio Tips from NY + LA Pros
+Flat-Lay Photography That Sells: 10 Studio Tips from NY Pros

 1. Camera & Tether Setup